dereuromark/cakephp-queue/docs/README.md

 First of all: Make sure you don't run workers with `workermaxruntime` of `0`.
 Then they would at least not run forever, and might pile up only if you start them faster then they terminate.

 Manually killing workers can be done using `kill -15 PID`.
-Replace PID with the PID number (e.g. 2121).
+Replace PID with the PID number (e.g. `kill -15 21212`).

 To find out what queue processes are currently running, use